MysteryPancake/Houdini-OpenCL/README.md

 OpenCL is intended for low-level data processing, so it's missing high-level functions like `intersect()` and `xyzdist()` [(though I'm working on this)](https://github.com/MysteryPancake/Houdini-Fun/blob/main/Primuv_Xyzdist.md).
 It only supports basic operations like reads, writes and math.

-It often requires writing tons of tedious boilerplate code, though this is improved by [@ bindings](#@-bindings).
+It often requires writing tons of tedious boilerplate code, though this is improved by [@-bindings](#-bindings-at-bindings).
 It barely supports matrices, requiring `matrix.h` for basic matrix operations.

 It doesn't support dynamic sized arrays, assuming most data has a fixed size.
 However, arrays passed to OpenCL (like attributes) may have different sizes each time the kernel is run.